Ohio Rodent Removal & Control in the Counties of Knox, Licking, Franklin, Richland and Delaware

 Do you see signs or hear scratching in your attic or walls?
 Do you see pesky little critters running across the room?
 These little rodents can be notoriously difficult to control with do-it-yourself methods.
 For example, mice reproduce quickly while accessing any space of any size.
 A single female mouse produces between five and ten litters annually.
 As they chew wires and cause other damage to properties, they also bring the potential for health issues.

 However, we have great news!
 You can find a professional-grade wildlife removal service right in your backyard!
-Green Valley Wildlife Solutions provides mice, rat and rodent removal and control services in Ohio.
+Green Valley Wildlife Solutions in Ohio provides mice, rat and rodent removal and control services in Ohio.

 Our professional rodent removal and control team focuses on providing rodent services for homes and commercial properties.
 Our team is licensed and insured; therefore, we assure you that you receive the proper, safe, effective and humane rodent removal and control services.

 Diseases Mice Carry

 Diseases mice carry often have long-term effects on people and may even be fatal.
 Residents should be aware of the bacterial and viral infections linked to rodents, such as:

 Leptospirosis: This illness spreads through food or water tainted with mouse feces.

 Plague: While rare, a bite from a flea or rodent infected with the bacteria can transfer plague.